+Heating and hot water

+Repair category 1

-We are unaware if the flue complies with relevant regulations as it is in contact with timbers.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes It is assumed that the septic tank is registered with SEPA.
+Notes It is assumed the septic tank is registered with SEPA.
 Regular inspection and maintenance should be anticipated.